 Facilities To Inspect The Full Policy

 Within 6 months of receiving the summary, leaseholders (or the Secretary) may request that facilities be available whereby they can not only inspect the full policy and associated documents but they can take copies and extracts.
 Compliance is required within 21 days from the day on which the notice is received.

 The managing parties will need to arrange access to where the policy is held (which cannot be charged for).
 Proof of payment must also be made available for inspection.
 Alternatively leaseholders can request (in writing) for them to be sent or to be made available for collection.

-Note: if the latter option is requested then a ‘reasonable’ fee can be charged under administration costs and the policy holder must respond within 21 days of receipt of the request.
+Note: if the latter option is requested then a ‘reasonable’ fee can be charged under administration charges and the policy holder must respond within 21 days of receipt of the request.

 Should a claim need to be made, the role of the Claims and Loss Adjusters can be read here.